 CNHED has partnered with the George Washington University School of Business to develop a training for local entrepreneurs in Washington, D.C. through our new ELEVATE program.
 ELEVATE, which stands for Executive Leadership Education Venture Advancing Talented Entrepreneurs,aims to provide best-in-class training to minority small businesses located in the DC to acquire new skills that will allow them to more effectively and efficiently manage their business’ products and services and increase revenue and employment.

-The ELEVATE curriculum, developed by the George Washington University School of Business Center for Entrepreneurial Excellence (CFEE) and led by faculty members, Professors George Solomon and Ayman El Tarabishy, will provide training to minority small businesses in the District of Columbia to prepare them to more effectively and efficiently manage their business’ products and services while increasing revenue and employment.
+ELEVATE, developed by the George Washington University School of Business Center for Entrepreneurial Excellence (CFEE) and led by faculty members, Professors George Solomon and Ayman El Tarabishy, provides training to minority small businesses in the District of Columbia to prepare them to more effectively and efficiently manage their business’ products and services while increasing revenue and employment.

-Upon completion of this curriculum, ELEVATE students will be able to:
+Upon completion of the curriculum, ELEVATE students will be able to:

 Succinctly and critically analyze and evaluate various business opportunities